 Located at 56 St Giles Street, this bookshop was the first Oxfam Bookshop to open, back in 1987.
 Readers can support charity whilst they shop for titles.
 The Shop contains a plethora of options - including foreign language books and rare fiction.
 Hosting books on two floors, Oxfam’s bookshop is sure to offer something for everyone.

 Perfect for the book lover starving for new knowledge, this old and quaint book shop is sure to speak to the reader’s inner voice, providing them with a selection of Humanities books.
 Subject matter includes and is not limited to; Philosophy, Theology, and History.
 Located at 82 St Aldates Street, St Phillips Bookshop is situated close to Christ Church gardens, perhaps conveniently placed for readers to relax whilst exploring their fresh purchase in one of the most beautiful parts of Oxford.

 The Last Bookshop

-‘The Last’ on our list, this chic bookshop is located at 25 Walton Street, in the district of Jericho.
+'The Last’ on our list, this chic bookshop is located at 25 Walton Street, in Jericho.
 The shop contains its own cafe, serving tea and coffee.
-Due to it’s relaxed and friendly atmosphere, The Last Bookshop proves popular amongst students.
+Due to it’s relaxed and friendly atmosphere, The Last Bookshop proves out to be popular amongst students.
 It is home to a range of rarer titles, and offers plenty of affordable books at 2 for £5.
 The shop features outside tables, making it a perfect spot for the reader looking for a date with sunshine whilst delving in to a brand new adventure.